spencerkclark/aospy/docs/examples/basics.rst

 Defining the simulation metadata
 --------------------------------

-To get up and running with aospy, we need to create a Run object, which stores metadata about this simulation.
+To get up and running with aospy, we need to create an :py:class:`aospy.Run` object, which stores metadata about this simulation.
 This includes giving it a name, a description, and specifying where files are located through a DataLoader.